gaslight/posts/dev-for-des.md

   <b>Clone the Repo</b> Basically what it says.
 You are making a local copy of the repository on your computer.
 This will be called the "master" branch.
   <b>Branch</b> If you're being awesome, you'll create an offshoot of master where you put your work.
 This is a good idea because if you compltetely break everything, you can delete the branch and the master is completely fine.
   <b>Pull/Commit/Push</b> These go hand in hand.
 You <i>pull</i> code from the repo onto your computer.
 Make your changes and put these into a <i>commit</i> with a nice descriptor like "Make Everything Blue!".
 You <i>push</i> your changed code back into repo on Github, so everyone can now see all the wonderful things you made blue.
   <b>Pull Request</b> When you're happy with the work you did on your branch, you can send out a pull request to the owner of the repository.
-If they are happy with all the wonderful things you made blue, they will marge this into master.
+If they are happy with all the wonderful things you made blue, they will merge this into master.
   <b>Merge Conflict</b> Uhoh, I f$%*ed up.
 Call over a developer to help you untangle your twisted mess.

 ## The Terminal is Your Friend...Really